Main effects of the ECJ's decisions on GDPR compliance

 1. risk-based security strategies: Companies should adapt their security measures individually to the specific risks of their data processing.
 A standardized approach is no longer sufficient.

-2. documentation and verification: Seamless documentation of security measures and processes is essential.
+2. Documentation and verification: A complete Documentation of security measures and processes is essential.
 Companies must be able to prove the appropriateness of their measures.

-3. third-party provider management: Careful review and control of third-party providers who have access to personal data is required.
-Companies should not transfer their responsibility exclusively to third parties.
+3. third-party provider management: Careful review and control of third-party providers who have access to personal data is necessary.
+Companies should not limit their responsibility to Third transferred.

-4. training and awareness-raising: Employee training on data protection and data breaches is essential to promote awareness and competence in handling personal data.
+4. training and awareness-raising: Employee training on the topic Data protection and data breaches are essential to promote awareness and competence in handling personal data.

 5. proactive measures and continuous adaptation: Companies should take proactive measures to minimize risks and continuously improve the security of personal data.
 This also includes adapting to legal and technological developments.